Turkish court acquits novelist accused of Kurdish militant ties

 The court also acquitted her of "undermining national unity", while charges of spreading terrorist propaganda were dropped.

-Two of her colleagues were acquitted of the three charges, while the cases of six others were separated.
+Two of her colleagues, Necmiye Alpay and Bilge Aykut, were acquitted of the three charges, while the cases of six others were separated.
 The court did not set a date for the next session of their trial.

 Erdogan had faced a sentence of up to nine years and four months in jail if found guilty, although she has lived largely abroad since a travel ban was lifted against her in 2017.
 She is not related to President Tayyip Erdogan.